GoGoKo699/DCP-challenge/README.md

 #### by  Ruge Lin

-This is a repository for all code written for the article *Verification of quantum computation capability for NISQ devices with dihedral coset problem*.
+This is a repository for all code written for the article *A quantum computation capability verification protocol for NISQ devices with dihedral coset problem*.

 It gives numerical simulations of DCP challenge.